History of Thailand (1932–1973): U.S. Military bases in Thailand

 The regimes of Sarit and Thanom were strongly supported by the US.
 Thailand had formally become a US ally in 1954 with the formation of the Southeast Asia Treaty Organization (SEATO).
 While the war in Indochina was being fought between the Vietnamese and the French, Thailand (disliking both equally) stayed aloof, but once it became a war between the US and the Vietnamese communists, Thailand committed itself strongly to the US side, concluding a secret agreement with the US in 1961, sending troops to Vietnam and Laos, and allowing the US to use airbases in the east of the country to conduct its bombing war against North Vietnam.
 The Vietnamese retaliated by supporting the Communist Party of Thailand's insurgency in the north, northeast, and sometimes in the south, where guerrillas co-operated with local discontented Muslims.
 In the postwar period, Thailand had close relations with the US, which it saw as a protector from communist revolutions in neighboring countries.
 The Seventh and Thirteenth US Air Forces were headquartered at Udon Royal Thai Air Force Base.

-Agent Orange
+Testing of Agent Orange

 Agent Orange is a herbicide and defoliant chemical used by the U.S. military as part of its herbicidal warfare program, Operation Ranch Hand.
 Agent Orange was tested by the United States in Thailand during the war in Southeast Asia.
 Buried drums were uncovered and confirmed to be Agent Orange in 1999.
 Workers who uncovered the drums fell ill while upgrading the airport near Hua Hin District, 100 km south of Bangkok.

 A declassified Department of Defense report written in 1973, suggests that there was a significant use of herbicides on the fenced-in perimeters of military bases in Thailand to remove foliage that provided cover for enemy forces.